Blouse: Description

 Female servants were in charge of buttoning their mistress's gowns (since the buttons were usually in the back).
 They tired of attempting to deal with buttons that were, from their point of view, backwards and, as such they started reversing the placement when making or repairing them.
-Another possible reason is so that men can easily undo blouses as, from the front, buttons are on the same side as a man's shirt.
 One other theory is that women were normally dressed by their maids, while men dressed themselves.
 As such, women's blouses were designed so it could be easily buttoned by the maid but that of men were designed so it could be easily buttoned by the person wearing it.

-Although in all the cases proposed the reasons for the distinction no longer exist, it continues out of custom or tradition.
+Although, in all the cases proposed, the reasons for the distinction no longer exist, it continues out of custom or tradition.

 While most women prefer to have the top button open for better comfort, some blouses made for women have looser necklines so the top button can be fastened without compromising comfort, but giving the same stylish appearance.

 Some women attach various pins and ornaments to their blouses over a fastened top button for style.
 Some of these attach directly to the button itself, others to the collars.

 History

 Pre-WW1

-Blouses are historically a cask style, mostly mail-like garment, that were rarely part of the fashionable woman's wardrobe until the 1890s.
+Blouses are historically a smock style garment that were rarely part of the fashionable woman's wardrobe until the 1890s.
 Before that time, they were occasionally popular for informal wear in styles that echoed peasant or traditional clothing, such as the Garibaldi shirt of the 1860s.

 Some blouses do not have a top button at all, and collars are intentionally styled to be open.
 They also form part of some nations' traditional folk costume.

 During the later Victorian period blouses became common for informal, practical wear.
 A simple blouse with a plain skirt was the standard dress for the newly expanded female (non-domestic) workforce of the 1890s, especially for those employed in office work.
 In the 1900s and 1910s, elaborate blouses, such as the "lingerie blouse" (so-called because they were heavily decorated with lace and embroidery in a style formerly restricted to underwear) and the "Gibson Girl blouse" with tucks and pleating, became immensely popular for day-wear and even some informal evening wear.
 Since then, blouses have remained a wardrobe staple, so by now blouses have not ceased to be fixed in the "popular cloakroom" style.

 German magazine "Die Woche" wrote in 1913 about ladies' blouses in connection with riding: